GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 4:49pm - For fixing errors in Error.cshtml file i modified the model path and fixed line break in model.
 5:15pm - I fixed the third error which was in _ViewImports.cshtml file.
 Because, i changed the Model folder name.
 Due to which, i changed
          models with ViewModels for reference.

+13:11:2022

+8:30pm - In the utility project, I created detailed static class and named SD.cs and i modified its properties with public static.Then i added
+         reference to main project and in DataAccess project, i gave reference to models and utility.